Depression Anonymous Groups

 Combining peer support with other treatments for depression

 Depression can be effectively treated by combining peer support with therapy.
-You can still attend Depression Anonymous while pursuing other treatment options.
+You can still attend Depression Anonymous while pursuing other treatment options for your mental health.
 Peer support can be a significant source of encouragement for some people.

 Psychologists, psychiatrists, and counselors can offer some benefits that support groups may not.
 A trained mental health professional can help you develop a treatment plan tailored to your needs.
 Current evidence suggests that psychotherapy is one of the best treatments for depression and can enhance the effectiveness of other treatments.